-RMRC is once again proud to support The Girl To Woman Festival which will be held Saturday the 9th of January 2016 at Lennox Head Cultural and Community Centre.
-RMRC Directors Sarah Davis and Rebecca Baldwin will be presenting at the event alongside Natalie Benhayon, Kristy Wood, Ray Karam, with performances from artists Rachael Kane, the Glorious Music Band, and many more.
+RMRC is once again proud to support The Girl To Woman Festival which will be held Sunday the 22nd of January 2017 at Lennox Head Cultural and Community Centre.
+RMRC co-director Rebecca Asquith will be presenting at the event alongside Natalie Benhayon, Kristy Wood, Simon Asquith, Ray Karam, with performances from artists Rachael Kane, the Glorious Music Band, and many more.
 See the full program at the website.

 Read More and Book your early bird tickets at the Girl to Woman Festival website.

 When I was 19 I was robbed in a public park near my home.
 It was dark and I never saw the assailant’s face.
 He yanked the bag forcibly from around my neck, scaled a nearby fence and was gone.
 The incident was frightening and yet the threat of harm was considerably short-lived – there was some residual shock but it lasted no more than a few days.
 Friends were surprised that it would happen in our neighbourhood – the quiet, leafy inner-city Melbourne suburb we had grown up in had always felt safe, and for the most part, it was.
 I went to the police station and reported the crime; the police officers were kind and attentive and I left feeling secure in the knowing that, whether or not the culprit was found, they were there, on the case.

 Today, the public spaces I know and frequent are very different.
 The threat of harm is a constant and it’s pervasive, like white noise that I have become used to. . .